alobo01/AISafety/posts/Consensus Through Debate/main.md

         self.load_configurations()
 ```

+---

 ### **5.4.
-General Flow**
+General Workflow**

-The entire consensus-building process is segmented into four main phases, each corresponding to specific stages of the consensus protocol:
+The consensus-building process is segmented into four main phases, each corresponding to specific stages of the consensus protocol:

 1. **Phases 1-3**
 2. **Phases 4-5**